Skip to main content.

 • Any business that takes credit cards is required to be PCI or “payment card industry” compliant.
 Processors often use PCI non-compliance fees as an expensive monthly reminder to prompt businesses to become compliant or maintain compliance.
 Again, your credit card processor should be able to help you avoid any costly non-compliance fees if you are proactive about it on the front side.

-• There is a shift toward offsetting credit card processing costs through surcharging – which means customers agree to cover the processing costs or part of the cost by paying an additional fee/surcharge.
+• There is a shift toward offsetting credit card processing costs through surcharging, which means customers agree to cover the processing costs or part of the cost by paying an additional fee/surcharge.
 If you choose to go this route, your North Shoe Bank team can help you understand regulations about when and where surcharging is allowed.

 Ensuring Security and Fighting Fraud

 • Chip-and-Signature and Chip-and-PIN are both Card Verification Modes (CVMs).
-Signature cards will require a signature to verify the transaction, while PIN cards will require a PIN – which is more secure.
+Signature cards will require a signature to verify the transaction, while PIN cards will require a PIN, which is more secure.

-• Another mode of verification is the CVM number, which is a 3 or 4 digit code on the back of a card.
+• Another mode of verification is the CVM number, which is a 3 or 4-digit code on the back of a card.
 Merchants that accept online, mail-order, and telephone orders must be prepared to request the verification code when the cardholder is not present to validate a transaction.

-As we continue to navigate life and business post-pandemic, it’s critical that businesses have the capability to do online and contactless payments.
+As we continue to navigate life and business, it’s critical that businesses have the capability to do online and contactless payments.
 We are always here to help you evaluate the options and solutions that work best for you and your business to accepts payments in a way that is user-friendly, secure and cost-effective.

 FAQs